 - Fatiguing, falling asleep, or “shutting down” at the breast

 - Clamping/biting down or chomping on the breast, dimpling in the cheeks when sucking

 - Lip blisters and/or two tone from compensating for the tongue with the lips

 - White coating on the tongue from milk residue that gets misdiagnosed as thrush

 - Having a high palate and/or a heart shape on the tip of the tongue

 Tongue-tie can also sometimes cause problems for a breastfeeding mother.
 Problems can include:

 - The nipple looks flattened or like a new lipstick tube when the baby comes off the breast

-- Pinching, stabbing pain during breastfeeding resulting in sore or cracked nipples
+- Pinching, stabbing pain during breastfeeding resulting in sore,cracked, or damaged nipples